puzzle/pcts/docs/src/development/gen_guidelines.md

 - `fix(api): Correctly handle null values in user endpoint #123`
 - `docs: Update README with setup instructions #45`
 - `chore: Upgrade project dependencies #78`

+## Git Branching
+- Branches should be written in lowercase characters, hyphens and numbers.
+- Each branch should also have a prefix like this `feature/`, `bug/`, ... .
+- If a branch is connected to an issue, the issue number should be included after the prefix.
+For example `feature/1829-...` for the issue 1829.

+### Prefix
+The prefix should be one of the following:
+- `feature`: A new feature in the software the user uses or everything that cannot be placed under another category
+- `bug`: A bug fix in the software the user uses
+- `docs`: Documentation only changes
+- `renovate`: Reserved for the Renovate bot

+### Examples
+- `bug/1571-inconsistent-auto-calculation-on-metric-keyresults`
+- `feature/18-create-member-view`
+- `bug/remove-wrong-reference` (this branch does not have an associated ticket)
+- `docs/12-add-missing-db-setup`

 ## Pull Requests (PR)
 - **PR description:** Add any needed additional context to the PR description.